DDJThings/Stereo-for-Discord/README.md

-# Abandoned due to inactivity and loss of interest in the project.
+# This project has been abandoned.
+# If you'd like to continue it, Message me on discord at DylanDotJava#7102 and I'll add you access.

 ## == IMPORTANT ==